The Alec Baldwin Full Employment Act.

->

-> This month, we are launching a new "Hidden History" e-book series: monthly installments of riveting selections from our archives.
+Our "Hidden History" e-book series offers installments of riveting selections from our archives for Kindle and NOOK.

->

-> Newly digitized and fully searchable, The Progressive archives are a treasure trove of progressive history, beginning with the magazine's founding in 1909 by Fighting Bob La Follette, who declared, "In the course of every attempt to establish or develop free government, a struggle between Special Privilege and Equal Rights is inevitable."
+Newly digitized and fully searchable, The Progressive archives are a treasure trove of progressive history, beginning with the magazine's founding in 1909 by Fighting Bob La Follette, who declared, "In the course of every attempt to establish or develop free government, a struggle between Special Privilege and Equal Rights is inevitable."
 In its early years, it joined the cause of women's suffrage under the leadership of Belle Case La Follette, Fighting Bob's wife.

 The Progressive documented that struggle, throughout its early, suffragist years under the guidance of Belle Case La Follette, during the great civil rights battles of the 1950s and 1960s, and with joyful declarations of gay liberation by Allen Ginsberg and Harry Hay, founder of the modern gay rights movement, who said in a Progressive interview: "We have to be people who set each other free."

 This collection also features writing from civil rights leaders, including James Baldwin and A. Phillip Randolph, in the 1950s and 1960s, and early celebrations of gay liberation by Allen Ginsberg and Harry Hay.